Vjimenez-vasquez/VicRcodes-mutation_times/README.md

 - xmax: maximum date range to consider in the plot
 - ymin: minimum mutational frequency to consider in the y-axis
 - ymax: maximum mutational frequency to consider in the y-axis
-- freq: minimum mutatiional frequency to consider in the analysis
+- freq: minimum mutatiional frequency to consider in the analysis expressed in % (0-100)
 - title: plot title
-- region: genomic region to analyze (S, ORF1a, ORF3, etc)
+- region: genomic region to analyze (S, ORF1a, ORF3, etc) inferred with "regions" command
 ```

 ## Output